Existence of measurable versions of stochastic processes: Measurability of processes

-\end{proof} \begin{rem} \rm If the process $\{\xi_y:y\in{Y}\}$ has an equivalent measurable version, then the version can be found separable in the Fr\'{e}chet-Nikod\'{y}m pseudo-metric (in virtue of $(M2)$).
-But that does not mean the separability in the classical sense (cf. \cite{ta1}). \end{rem} \begin{rem} \rm At this place it is important to notice that the liftings $\sigma_y$ are not quite arbitrary, they are chosen in a very special way.
+Let $N:=\{y:\wh{P_y}\bigl(\bigl[\bigcap_n\pi(\vO_n^c)\bigr]^y\bigr)=0\}$.
+Then $\wh{Q}(N)=1$ and $\varTheta^y\equiv_{\wh{P_y}}\xi_y$ for $y\in{N}$.
+If $y\notin{N}$ and $A:=\bigl[\bigcap_n\pi(\vO_n^c)\bigr]^y$, then $\varTheta(x,y)=\varTheta_n(x,y)$ if $x\notin{A}$ and $ (x,y)\in\pi(\vO_n)$ and, $\varTheta(x,y)=\xi_y(x)$ in case of $x\in{A}$ and $ (x,y)\in\pi(\vO_n)$.
+All measurability requirements and consistency properties follow from the analogical properties of each $\varTheta_n$. \end{proof} \begin{thm} Let $\varXi:=\{\xi_y:y\in{Y}\}$ be a stochastic process defined on $(X,\mfA,\P)$, where $\P=\{(\mfA,P_y):y\in{Y}\}$ is an rcp on $\mfA$ with respect to $Q$.
+Moreover, let $R\in{P}\cd{Q}$ be determined by $\P$.
+If $(X,\mfA,P)$ is separable in the Fr\'{e}chet-Nikod\'{y}m pseudo-metric, then the process $\{\xi_y:y\in{Y}\}$ has an equivalent measurable modification if and only if it is measurable with respect to $\mfA\dd_{\mfA}\mfB$. \end{thm} \begin{rem} \rm If the process $\{\xi_y:y\in{Y}\}$ has an equivalent measurable modification, then the modification is separable in the Fr\'{e}chet-Nikod\'{y}m pseudo-metric (in virtue of $(M1)$).
+But that does not mean the separability in the classical sense (cf. \cite{ta1}).
+It follows that the separability condition -- as it is formulated in (M1) -- is indispensable.
+However, it is probably not sufficient in case of non-separable measure spaces.
+Thus, some kind of separability reflects a deeper property of the class of processes admitting measurable modifications.
+But accidentally it is also a technical assumption required by the lifting argument (without the separability assumption Theorem \ref{I} may be false). \end{rem} \begin{rem} \rm At this place it is important to notice that the liftings $\sigma_y$ are not quite arbitrary, they are chosen in a very special way.
 These are so called admissibly generated liftings (for details see \cite{smm}).
-Without such an assumption the lifting modification of a measurable process may produce a non measurable process (see \cite{ta3}). \end{rem}
+Without such an assumption the lifting modification of a measurable process may produce a non measurable process (see \cite{Cohn,Dudley}). \end{rem}